lakbychance/ChatRatReact/README.md

 <hr/>

 ### Running:
 **Run `npm install` for node modules.
 In case it fails, delete package-lock.json file and try again.
-Run `npm start` to start frontend and run `node server.js` to start the backend.**
+After successful installation, run `npm start` to start the application.**